JeffRDay/nfl_ml_project/README.md

 - [ ] Section - How to setup dev environment
 - [ ] Section - Repository directory structure
-- [ ] Section - Warning on use of the Limiter param
+- [ ] Section - Warning on use of the LIMITER parameter in modeling.ipynb
 - [ ] Section - Paths to files for grading